Antisocial Personality Disorder (cont.)

 - Find a local Psychiatrist in your town

 There is no specific definitive test, such as a blood test, that can accurately assess whether a person has antisocial personality disorder.
-Practitioners conduct a mental-health interview that gathers information to look for the presence of the symptoms previously described.
-Due to the use of a mental-health interview in making the diagnosis and the fact that this disorder can be quite resistant to treatment, it is important that the mental-health professional know to assess the symptoms in the context of the individual's culture so the person is not assessed as having antisocial personality disorder when he or she does not.
+Mental-health practitioners like psychiatrists, psychoanalysts, or clinical psychologists conduct a mental-health interview that gathers information to look for the presence of the symptoms previously described.
+Due to the use of a mental-health interview in making the diagnosis and the fact that this disorder can be quite resistant to treatment, it is important that the mental-health practitioner know to assess the symptoms in the context of the person's culture so the individual is not assessed as having antisocial personality disorder when he or she does not.
 Unfortunately, research shows that many practitioners lack the knowledge, experience, and sometimes the willingness to factor cultural context into their assessments.

 What are the treatments for antisocial personality disorder?

 On the other hand, attempting to treat antisocial personality disorder like other conditions is not often effective.
-For example, programs that have tried to use a purely reflective (insight-oriented) approach to treating depression or eating disorders in people with antisocial personality disorder often worsen rather than improve outcomes in those individuals.
-In those cases, a combination of firm but fair programming that emphasizes teaching individuals with antisocial personality disorder the skills that can be used to live independently and productively within the rules and limits of society has been the more effective treatment for this condition.
+For example, programs that have tried to use a purely reflective (insight-oriented talk therapy) approach to treating depression or eating disorders in people with antisocial personality disorder often worsen rather than improve outcomes in those individuals.
+In those cases, firm but fair behavior therapy to reward appropriate actions and programming that emphasizes teaching individuals with antisocial personality disorder the skills that can be used to live independently and productively within the rules and limits of society has been the more effective treatment for this condition.
+Family therapy that helps loved ones of people with antisocial personality disorder appropriately cope with the negative behaviors and promote the positive behaviors of the antisocial personality disorder sufferer can also be an important part of treatment for this condition.

 While medications do not directly treat the behaviors that characterize antisocial personality disorder, they can be useful in addressing conditions that co-occur with this condition.
-Specifically, depressed or anxious individuals who also have antisocial personality disorder may benefit from antidepressants, and those who exhibit impulsive anger may improve when given mood stabilizers.
+Specifically, depressed or anxious individuals who also have antisocial personality disorder may benefit from antidepressants like fluoxetine (Prozac), escitalopram (Lexapro), or duloxetine (Cymbalta), and those who exhibit impulsive anger may improve when given mood stabilizers like lithium, divalproex (Depakote), or lamotrigine (Lamictal).

 Get tips on therapy and treatment.